Episcopal Church of the Epiphany

 Episcopal Church of the Epiphany is a historic church located in New Iberia, Louisiana.
+The church was listed on the National Register of Historic Places on April 29, 1977.

-It is a one-story 34x74 ft building which was built during 1857-58 of cypress timbers and bricks that were made by slaves.
+It is a one-story 34x74 ft building which was built during 1857–1858 of cypress timbers and bricks that were made by enslaved people.
 Its side walls were reinforced by exterior buttresses in 1884, when a belfry was also added.
 It was renovated in 1959.

-The church was listed on the National Register of Historic Places on April 29, 1977.